 estled in the beautiful Pacific Northwest, at the southwest corner of Canada and the northwest corner of the United States, Multiple District 19 began its tenure as District 19 of Lions Clubs International in 1922.
 MD19 is a multi–national organization comprised of 9 Lions Clubs International districts serving 12,000 Lions, Lioness and Leos in 450 clubs in the Province of British Columbia, Canada, and the States of Idaho and Washington in the United States.

 Founded in 1917, Lions Clubs International is the largest and most active community service organization in the world.
 There are now more than 1,400,000 Lions and 46,000 Lions Clubs in 210 countries and geographic areas worldwide.

-- HELP WANTED — The 2019 (Spokane) USA/Canada Lions Leadership Forum Committee needs your help!
-The 2019 Forum will be held in Spokane September 19–21, 2019.
-Contact host committee vice chair, PZC Ed Brandstoettner, email to email@example.com phone 509-467-0360, or host committee chair, PDG Laura Wintersteen–Arleth, email to firstname.lastname@example.org phone 509-999-6282, for more information.
+- USA/Canada Forum Help Wanted — The 2019 USA/Canada Lions Leadership Forum Committee needs your help!
+The Forum will be held in Spokane September 19–21, 2019.
+Contact host committee chair, PDG Laura Wintersteen–Arleth, firstname.lastname@example.org by email or 509-999-6282 by phone, for more information and to volunteer.

 - NEW MD19 EMAIL ADDRESSES — We know.
 It is hard to break a tried and true routine.
 But the MD19 staff email addresses have been updated, so the time has come to update your contact list to conform.
 You can find the new addresses on this site's Contact page, but just to make it as easy as we can, here they are: